-Along with his work at CHOP, Dr. Goldberg is an Assistant Professor in the Departments of Neurology and Neuroscience at the Perelman School of Medicine at the University of Pennsylvania.
+Along with his work at CHOP, Dr. Goldberg is an Associate Professor in the Departments of Neurology and Neuroscience at the Perelman School of Medicine at the University of Pennsylvania.

 Dr. Goldberg’s research focuses on the mechanisms of these neurodevelopmental disorders.
 He notes that advances in neurogenetics — the study of the role of genetics in the development and function of the nervous system — have drastically improved diagnoses.
 Advances in brain science hold promise for innovative new treatments, he says.